angganurf/VenosStakify/README.md

 ```

 start the development server

 ```sh
 yarn dev
 ```

 build with production mode

 ```sh
 yarn build

 # start the application after build
 yarn start
 ```

-May the Shadow Be with you
+May the Venos Stakify Be with you